CrystalTechSAS/jcrystal_documentation/server/webservices_advanced.md

 # Setup the type of method

-# Set the normal type on each method
+# Json Level of the method
 @JsonNormal
 @JsonBasic